muan/site/_posts/2020-09-02-hacking-with-swift.md

 Trying out [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).
 This would probably be my 5th attempt for learning iOS/macOS development. 🤞 [Hopefully I keep this up](https://mobile.twitter.com/muanchiou/status/1302195083333206017).

+## Day 6
+2020/09/08

+- Day 12 – optionals, unwrapping, and typecasting

+🤔🤔 **Unwrapping** 🤔🤔
+Why create another variable just to check if a variable held value?
+Why is `func foo (number: Number?) { guard let number = number else { ... } }` OK?

+Seems like `!` is never a good idea when the result is crashing. `try?` is cool though.

+Without actually writing the code every day I don't feel like I'm memorizing the syntax.

 ## Day 5
 2020/09/07